Lemon Poppy Seed Muffins

 Recipe Tip

-The batter will be thick!
+The muffin batter will be thick!
 That’s ok.
 The thick batter supports the poppy seeds so that they don’t all sink to the bottoms of the muffins.
 It also helps the muffin tops hold their puffed, domed shape after baking.

 Lemon poppy seed muffins batter in muffin tin